Best Contraction Timer Apps in 2026

 • Real-time breathing guidance during surges

-• Visual breathing cues reduce labor anxiety
+• Visual breathing cues during contractions

 • Calming audio between contractions